laxpsy/laxpsy/README.md

 I work in Delta Force, our institutes's web cell.
 I love to read, and document what I read and also build things ocassionally.

 ### 🤝 My interests
 Anything low-level interests me, and networks as well; Other than that, I'm always open to diving into new tech stacks and learning new stuff.
-Each project is an opportunity to learn more and grow as a developer :)
+I write occasionally, recently I've wrote in lengths about [Regex Parsing](https://www.libraryofbabel.xyz/publications/sew-dec-7), [Git Internals](https://delta.nitt.edu/blogs/git-forklore-part-1).
+Currently, I'm working on a [text-editor entirely in C](https://github.com/laxpsy/kilo).
+In the past, I've also worked on [Delta Force's website](https://delta.nitt.edu/).

 ### 🔗 Links
 - [Resume 📰](https://drive.google.com/file/d/1I_H1pEoT_igTbFiBAUDr9lQ3KkMZZZQW/view)